 Tracking Google Maps Platform Usage and Spend

 Check out this handy, at-a-glance guide to see how you can avoid surprises with your Google Maps Platform billing.
-There’s no reason to keep fearing those invoices.
+There’s no reason to keep fearing those invoices when you deploy a versatile too like this to support your Maps usage.

 Robin is Onix's Content Marketer.
 She has devoted her career to the written word, developing strategic, thoughtful, relevant copy that educates, engages and entertains, both as a working journalist and marketing pro.
 At Onix, she oversees all marketing content initiatives for the leading cloud consultancy and solutions provider.
 When she's not doing the content thing, Robin continues to hone her skills an amateur car and shower singer while dreaming of gigs at a piano bar, a la The Fabulous Baker Boys.
 No one has called, so she remains content writing about cloud computing trends.